How has the perception of Rastafari in Jamaica changed since the 1963 command,

 “Bring in all Rastas, dead or alive!”

-Through conversations with Rastafari elders, this work explores the historical atrocities against Rastas and how the perception of people with dreadlocks or resembling a Rasta has evolved in Jamaica.
+Through conversations with influential Rastafari elders, this work explores the historical atrocities against Rastas and how the perception of people with dreadlocks or resembling a Rasta has evolved in Jamaica.
 Rastafari reggae music icon Bob Marley pioneered Jamaica’s global prominence, which benefits the island’s thriving tourism industry.
-However, institutional discrimination against Rastafari is deep-rooted into the fabric of Jamaican society, and there is ongoing prejudice against individuals with dreadlocks hairstyles in schools and the workplace.
+However, institutional discrimination against Rastafari has been deep-rooted into the fabric of Jamaican society since colonialism by the British government and perpetuated by the Jamaican government post-independence in 1962.
+As a result, there is ongoing prejudice against individuals with dreadlocks or resembling a Rasta in schools and the workplace.

 Sources: